Bargains For Old-School Book Lovers

-A 2009 study done at the University of Sussex indicates that reading can reduce stress at a greater level than alleged tension busters such as drinking a cup of tea or listening to music.
-The research indicates that reading can lower anxiety by up to 68%.
+A 2009 study that was done at the University of Sussex indicates something amazing.
+It concludes that reading can reduce stress at a greater level than alleged tension busters such as drinking a cup of tea or listening to music.
+The research indicates that reading can lower anxiety levels by up to 68%.
 The reason is that engaging in a book is a form of escapism that takes you into the literary world.
 It gets your mind off of the here and now and your current situation.
 I personally have been so engrossed in a book that I lose all sense of time, and come away feeling as if I have relaxed on the beach.
 If you are an avid reader, there are so many ways today to find bargains and increase your personal library, while you relax your mind and body.

 There is nothing wrong with paying full price for a book you desire to purchase, but for many avid readers, there is a thrill in knowing something rare and precious has been found at a bargain price or for free.
 The University of Michigan states that "retail therapy" (shopping) is a great way to reduce stress, so you will get double the pleasure from obtaining your book as well as enjoying yourself while reading it.